‘It’s like he just vanished’: Quesnel man still missing, last seen two months ago - Haida Gwaii Observer

 Other resources include: Canada Suicide Prevention Service at Toll free: 1-833-456-4566.
 You can also text 45645 or visit the online chat service at crisisservicescanada.ca.

-Some warning signs include suicidal thoughts, anger, recklessness, mood changes, anxiety, lack of purpose, helplessness and substance abuse.
+Some warning signs include suicidal thoughts, anger, recklessness, mood changes, anxiety, lack of purpose, helplessness and substance use.

 editor@quesnelobserver.com